Sammckay12/CV/README.md

 Main focus on the Private Equity, Property and Property Multi-Manager businesses.
 **Toscafund** (Aug'11 to May'12)
 *Research Analyst* :
 Aiding with the research for the hedge funds main discussions paper; Britain's Got Growth.
-After being invited to join the team by Chief Economist Dr. Savvas Savouri after seeking help for my university dissertation.
+I was invited to join the research team by Chief Economist Dr Savvas Savouri having previously sent him my university dissertation for comment.